andviro/noodle/README.md

 Package [render](http://godoc.org/github.com/andviro/noodle/render) provides
 basic middleware for serialization of handler-supplied values, similar to the example above.
-The only difference is that handler must call `render.Yield` function to pass its data back to `render.JSON` middleware through context.
+The only difference is that handler must call `render.Yield` function to pass HTTP status code and its data back to `render.JSON` middleware through context.
 Example usage of render middleware follows:

 ```go
 import (